paweljarosz/defarc/README.md

 	local element_table = defarc.get_element_by_title("proper-element-title")
 ```

-### .get_element([element])
+### get_element([element])
 Returns a table with selected element data.
-This function returns a proper element if proper element_id or element_title is provided, otherwise it returns a saved/selected element_table.
+This function returns a proper element if proper element_id or element_title is provided, otherwise it returns a selected element_table.

 * **PARAMETER:** `element` (string, optional) - an id or title of an element from Arcweave JSON or Lua table with element data (element_table)
 * **RETURNS:** `element_table` (table) - a table with data regarding selected element